cine-file/rate/README.md

 Run `setupActiveSheetTabs` when setting up the active tabs, after deploying a version that adds new tabs, rebuilding summary tabs, or repairing formatting.
 This TV version creates `Database-TV`, `Summary-TV`, and `Future-TV`.
 A normal frontend-only change does not require it.
 This version changes `Code.gs` so Film group summaries include genre data; deploy a new Apps Script web-app version for genre filtering to work across group and head-to-head Film stats.
 This update changes both `index.html` and `Code.gs`; deploy a new Apps Script version after pasting the backend.
 No new sheet tabs or setup run are required.
 ## Film Recommendations

-Film Wishlist now includes an additive recommendation room.
+Film Wishlist now includes an additive recommendation room below the Saved Films to Watch list.
 Existing Film, TV, Restaurant, Wishlist, Stats, theme, rating, advanced-search, and deletion behavior remains in place.

 Recommendation modes: